 Our teaching model emphasizes active learning using evidence-based teaching strategies.
 Some key elements of the MSLL approach are:

 1. A "one-stop shop" experience: MSLL consists of a large Problem-based Learning (PBL) classroom, a Testing Lab, and faculty offices, all located in one center.
 In addition to class times, MSLL is open for "Open Lab" 6 days a week, for about 30-35 hours per week.
-Open Lab is a time when students can drop in to work on their math homework, study for math exams, and/or receive free math tutoring from undergraduate math/math education majors on staff.2.
-A collaboratively designed, shared curriculum:
+Open Lab is a time when students can drop in to work on their math homework, study for math exams, and/or receive free math tutoring from undergraduate math/math education majors on staff.

 Class time is spent providing students with opportunities to be active learners where they can grapple with key mathematical ideas, communicate mathematically, and develop conceptual understanding of the topics they are learning.
 Students work in groups of 2 to 6, solving and discussing math problems while the instructor and classroom assistant circulate around the room, probing student thinking and providing guidance.
 Lecture is kept to a minimum.

 4. Leveraging technology: Since limited class time is spent on procedural skills, students need a chance to practice and hone these skills outside of the classroom.
 We use an adaptive learning technology (ALEKS) to provide individualized support to students.